custom-components/ble_monitor/README.md

 - Alternatively, you can install it manually.
 Just copy paste the content of the `sensor.mitemp_bt/custom_components` folder in your `config/custom_components` directory.
      As example, you will get the `sensor.py` file in the following path: `/config/custom_components/mitemp_bt/sensor.py`.

-**3. Restart Home Assistant:**
+**3. Stop and start Home Assistant:**

-- A restart is required to unload the build in component and load the custom component.
-Do this before step 4, as Home Assistant will otherwise complain that your configuration is not ok (as it still uses the build in `mitemp_bt` integration), and won't restart when hitting restart in the server management menu.
+- Stop and start Home Assistant.
+Make sure you first stop Home Assistant and then start Home Assistant again.
+Restarting Home Assistant is not sufficient, as the python process does not exit upon restart.
+Stopping and starting Home Assistant is also required to unload the build in component and load the custom component.
+Do this before step 4, as Home Assistant will otherwise complain that your configuration is not ok (as it still uses the build in `mitemp_bt` integration).

 **4. Add the platform to your configuration.yaml file (see [below](#configuration))**

-**5. Restart Home Assistant again:**
+**5. Restart Home Assistant:**

-- A second restart is required to load the component.
+- A second restart is required to load the configuration.
 After a few minutes, the sensors should be added to your home-assistant automatically (at least one [period](#period) required).

 ## CONFIGURATION